10up/Engineering-Best-Practices/css.md

     tag: philosophy
   - title: Follow an Established System First
     tag: established-system
-  - title: Establish And Document The System
+  - title: Establish and Document the System
     tag: document-system
   - title: Assume You Know Nothing About the Content
     tag: content-agnostic